punitkashyup/blogWebsite/content/about/index.en.md

 Hello and welcome to my personal blog!

-My name is Punit, I am a Certified Cloud Architect and DevOps living in India
+My name is Punit, I am a Cloud Architect and DevOps living in India

 Passionate about Tech and working currently with the following: Azure | Kubernetes | AKS | Containers | DevOps | Security | Cloud Native | IaC | Linux

-This blog is all about sharing with you my toughts and exerience of DevOps and Cloud Native Computing with a particular focus on the Microsoft Azure, AWS, Security and Kubernetes
+This blog is all about sharing with you my thoughts and exprience of DevOps and Cloud Native Computing with a particular focus on the Microsoft Azure, AWS, Security and Kubernetes